Peace, Love, & Peonies

 Wildcat Ridge Farm • Clyde, NC

-These glorious flowers bloom just one month each year.
+These glorious flowers bloom just one month each year (in May).
 At that time, we open our doors to the public, so peony lovers throughout the southeast may experience the explosion of color and find just the right plants to brighten their own garden.

-Beginning June 1, we are on an appointment-only schedule.
-From June 1 through October 31, you may visit to peruse and purchase potted peony plants to take home.
+From June 1 through October 31, we are open by appointment-only.
+At that time, you may schedule a visit to peruse and purchase potted peony plants to take home.
 If you'd like to visit, please complete the form below to coordinate a private appointment.

 Potted Peony Plants